influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/administration/config.md

 Environment variable: `INFLUXDB_DATA_DIR`

+### index-version = "inmem"

+The type of shard index to use for new shards.
+The default is an in-memory index that is recreated at startup.
+A value of `tsi1` will use a disk based index that supports higher cardinality datasets.

+Environment variable: `INFLUXDB_DATA_INDEX_VERSION`

 ### wal-dir = "/var/lib/influxdb/wal"

 The WAL directory is the location of the [write ahead log](/influxdb/v1.3/concepts/glossary/#wal-write-ahead-log).

 Environment variable: `INFLUXDB_DATA_WAL_DIR`

+### wal-fsync-delay = "0s"

+The amount of time that a write waits before fsyncing.
+Use a duration greater than `0` to batch up multiple fsync calls.
+This is useful for slower disks or when experiencing [WAL](LINK) write contention.
+A value of `0s` fsyncs every write to the WAL.
+We recommend values in the range of `0ms`-`100ms` for non-SSD disks.

+Environment variable: `INFLUXDB_DATA_WAL_FSYNC_DELAY`

 ### trace-logging-enabled = false